dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/responses.md

 This alternative is better than returning `IResult` because the generic union types automatically retain the endpoint metadata.
 And since the `Results<TResult1, TResultN>` union types implement implicit cast operators, the compiler can automatically convert the types specified in the generic arguments to an instance of the union type.

 This has the added benefit of providing compile-time checking that a route handler actually only returns the results that it declares it does.
-Attempting to return a type that isn’t declared as one of the generic arguments to `Results<>` results in a compilation error.
+Attempting to return a type that isn't declared as one of the generic arguments to `Results<>` results in a compilation error.

 Consider the following endpoint, for which a `400 BadRequest` status code is returned when the `orderId` is greater than `999`.
 Otherwise, it produces a `200 OK` with the expected content.